nathangeffen/fit/README.md

 - It provides unit tests.

 Also, the code in each programming environment must be reasonably iconic.
-I suppose one could write Python to be as fast as C if you poked machine code directly into memory, but that would make it pointless to code in Python in the first place.
+I suppose one could write a Basic program to be as fast as assembler if you poked machine code directly into memory, but that would make it pointless to code in Basic in the first place.
 So a rule I have stuck to is: don't abuse the language to optimize.